BPMNData/camunda-bpm-platform/bpmn-data-docs/extension-overview.md

 #### Data Input Jobs

 We have implemented the repeated checking of data inputs against the database by leveraging the platform's [job execution concept](http://docs.camunda.org/guides/user-guide/#!/#job-executor).
 That means, whenever a task is approached, a job is created to asynchronously check the input.
-This allows to reuse the platforms capabilities for retrying failed jobs (i.e. tasks with insufficient data input).
+This allows to reuse the platforms capabilities for thread management and retrying failed jobs (i.e. tasks with insufficient data input).

 Central classes and methods:

 * `org.camunda.bpm.engine.impl.persistence.entity.ExecutionEntity.performOperation(AtomicOperation)`: Schedules data input jobs for every executed activity that has data inputs
-* `de.hpi.uni.potsdam.bpmn_to_sql.job.AsyncDataInputJobHandler`: Responsible for processing jobs
+* `de.hpi.uni.potsdam.bpmn_to_sql.job.AsyncDataInputJobHandler`: Responsible for processing jobs.
+Invokes data input checking and transformation of SQL results to XML.

 #### Data Input Checking

-The approach chosen for data input checking is to abstractly describe the constellation of data input objects of an activity and generate SQL statements based on this description.
+The approach chosen for data input checking is the following: We abstractly describe the constellation of data input objects of an activity and generate SQL statements based on this description.
+This also allows to test the different BPMNData patterns isolated from process execution.
+Confer [DataObjectSpecificationTest](/engine/src/test/java/de/hpi/uni/potsdam/test/bpmn_to_sql/pattern/DataObjectSpecificationTest.java) for tests of some of the patterns.
 For SQL generation, see below.

 Central packages, classes and methods:

 * `de.hpi.uni.potsdam.bpmn_to_sql.execution.RefactoredDataInputChecker`: Builds data object specifications out of the data objects of a task.
 * `de.hpi.uni.potsdam.bpmn_to_sql.pattern`: Provides a fluent API for specifying data object constellations and retrieving SQL statements for these.
 * `de.hpi.uni.potsdam.bpmn_to_sql.pattern.DataObjectSpecification`: Entry point for declaratively building data object SQL statements.
-For example, `anyDataObject("LineItem", "lid").attribute("state", "created").references("oid", dataObject("Order", "oid", "42")).getSelectCountStatement();` returns a SQL statement that selects the number of line items in state `created` that reference an order with id 42.
+For example, `anyDataObject("LineItem", "lid").attribute("state", "created").references("oid", dataObject("Order", "oid", "42")).getSelectCountStatement();` returns a SQL statement that selects the number of line items in state `created` that references an order with id 42.

 #### Data Output